prashantomer/react_self_proj_rails_api/README.md

 rails db:seed
 ```

+And now you can run the app with `bundle exec rails s`.

 ## GIT branch policy

 We're going to keep `master` stable and do our development in the `develop` branch.
 Master is protected and